 As one of the few systems to offer a free plan that delivers real, measurable business value, it’s a no-brainer to give it a go.
 To start, follow this link for leave.review.
 Within minutes you’ll have claimed your free custom leave.review/your-business URL.

 There are lots of Google Business categories – check this list for the full amount.
 Be warned that the list is added to almost every month, so by the time you read this it is probably out of date.
-So not the most informative web pages you’ll stumble across in your lifetime.
+So not the most informative web pages you’ll stumble across.
 This chap has a great site that queries the Google my business API.
-You will need to know the categories for your Google My Business listing

 You will have been living in a cave for the past decade if you have never used Google to find a business.